Police brutality in Belarus

 Drunk and dangerous

 Andrej Vaukavycki, the head of the Baranavičy road police who caused the accident, is currently undergoing investigation.
 The media have already confirmed that on the day of the accident he was driving his personal car with a blood alcohol concentration of nearly three promille.
+As for victims of critical accidents like this, they must seek legal help for fair compensation such as Disability Benefits Assistance if the accident has caused them to be disabled.

 According to eyewitness accounts, the victim, a mother of two, was killed instantaneously.
 Vaukavycki’s career is certainly over, and he faces up to seven years of prison time.
 Alcoholism is widespread among police officers, and Vaukavycki was not the first officer caught driving drunk.